Q & A (film): Plot

 Mike Brennan, a tough, crude, decorated New York City Police Department detective lieutenant, has a dark side and a partnership with certain organized crime figures.
 Brennan executes a small-time Puerto Rican criminal and then threatens witnesses to testify that he acted in self-defense.
-The head of the District Attorney's Homicide Bureau, Kevin Quinn, assigns the case to Deputy District Attorney Aloysius "Al" Francis Reilly, a young lawyer and past police officer and the son of an NYPD cop killed in the line of duty.
+The head of the District Attorney's Homicide Bureau, Kevin Quinn, assigns the case to Deputy District Attorney Aloysius "Al" Francis Reilly, a young lawyer and past police officer and the son of an NYCPD cop killed in the line of duty.
 Reilly collects a deposition from Brennan, who claims to have been acting on an informant's tip and to have fired in self-defense.
 Reilly's information leads him to "Bobby Tex", a Puerto Rican crime boss called Texador, whose wife Nancy Bosch is an ex of Reilly's.
 She ended their relationship years ago after interpreting Al's surprise when she introduced him to her black father as racism.
 Al tries to rekindle their romance, but she rejects him because with Bobby she feels loved, protected and accepted for who and what she is.

 Al, along with detectives Sam "Chappie" Chapman and Luis Valentin, has doubts about the shooting, knowing the environment of the Puerto Rican underworld.
 Investigations reveal a link between Quinn and Brennan.
 Brennan seeks out Roger "the Dodger" Montalvo, the only witness who can disprove his testimony.
 Brennan tries bribing and threatening Valentin and Chappie for help in finding and silencing Montalvo.
 Meanwhile, Bobby Tex is "invited" by the Mafia to step aside as a drug dealer, as Brennan's support remains useful to them.
 Bobby, in turn, begins looking for Montalvo as leverage against Brennan.
 He also begins shutting down his business to retire with Nancy in Puerto Rico.